eslint/eslint/docs/user-guide/configuring/plugins.md

 }
 ```

 ESLint checks the file path of named code blocks then ignores those if any `overrides` entry didn't match the file path.
-Be sure to make `overrides` entry if you wanted to lint named code blocks other than `*.js`.
+Be sure to add an `overrides` entry if you want to lint named code blocks other than `*.js`.

 ## Configuring Plugins